frconor-ebook/meditations/_posts/2025-07-15-our-lady-the-queen.md

 Our Lord could have said at the same time, 'Behold your Queen.
 Look at your Queen, and never stop looking at your Queen, reverencing her, looking up to her, thanking her, lauding her.'

 We contemplate this wonderful scene in the Fifth Glorious Mystery of the Rosary, the Coronation of Our Lady: the crowning of everything, of her correspondence, of her fidelity.
 All of her virtues.
-The *Catechism* says that she is the model of all the virtues for us.
+The *Catechism* says that she is the model of all the virtues for us (*cf*. *Catechism*, Point 829; Vatican II, *Lumen gentium*, Point 65, November 21, 1964).

 Although she's glorified as Queen of the Universe, she who called herself the Handmaid of the Lord at the Annunciation remained faithful to what that name expresses throughout her earthly life.